Aston Villa – Saturday, 20th October 2018 at 15:00

 Web Site: www.avfc.co.uk

-A visit to Villa Park is normally an enjoyable experience, with the stewards taking a relaxed and friendly attitude.
-With a very small area separating home and away fans it gives a good atmosphere.
+A visit to Villa Park is normally great, with relaxed stewarding and a very small area separating home and away fans gives a good atmosphere.

 For the little ones, Disney on Ice: Worlds of Enchantment is at the Barclaycard Arena (B1 2AA) from 21st October to 1st November.
 Tickets are £20 – £47.